posit-dev/positron-workshop/README.md

 {{< include _slides.md >}}
 ```

-The rest of the landing page can be used for links, code, or other content you want easiy accessible to participants.
+The rest of the landing page can be used for links, code, or other content you want easily accessible to participants.